cheminfo/chemcalc-js/README.md

 __Options__

-* `isotopomers` - Should we calculate the isotompers, possible values are xy, jcamp, array or any combination (default: false).
+* `isotopomers` - Should we calculate the isotompers, possible values are xy, jcamp, array or any comma-separated combination (default: false).
 The use of "arrayXYXY" or "arrayXXYY" allows to get back a javascript array for further processing.
 * `resolution` - Specify the resolution to calculate the information (default: 0.001)
 * `threshold` - Intensity cutoff (default: 1e-5)
 * `gaussianWidth` - Define the number of point (default: 0).
 A good value is 10 which means that the width at half the height will be 10 points.